BensonRen/eye_nerve_segmentation/README.md

 - [x] THE LABEL ISSUE: SHOULD USE RNFL AS LABEL INSTEAD OF EPR, DOING LABELING AGAIN
 - [x] Add the evaluation bulk module to do multi-model evaluation
 - [x] Add the evaluation summary writing to the evaluation function
-- [ ] Debug the evaluation new code
+- [x] Debug the evaluation new code
-- [ ] Run on DCC the above-mentioned ablation studies
+- [x] Run on DCC the above-mentioned ablation studies
+- [x] Add the morphological closing and "hole chlosing" post processing to the code
+- [x] Run the 5 Epoch run on 2 GPUs for total length
+- [ ] Write the weighted edge code

 - [ ] Run model on "low quality images" to test out the comparison

 ## Time profiling